Spomky-Labs/lexik-jose-bridge/README.md

 composer require spomky-labs/lexik-jose-bridge
 ```

-Then, add the bundle into your kernel:
+Then, add the bundle and the Spomky-Labs/JoseBundle into your kernel:

 ```php
 <?php